JorikJooken/connectedDominatingSets/README.md

 ### calcMeanConnectedSetOrderSubsetIteration.cpp

 This program expects as input a list of graph6 strings.
 It will calculate c(G) for each input graph and it will output the maximum value of c(G) over all these graphs together with an exhaustive list of maximizers.
+Note that there are two definitions that are being used in different papers (either c(G) is between 0.5 and 1 or c(G) is between 1 and 2, so the values make clear which definition is being used).

 For example, executing the following command: